!Give us a call button

 Supervise Children And Dog

-Never leave young ones alone with a dog!
+To ensure safety through dog bite prevention, never leave young ones unsupervised with a dog.
 Some dogs get uneasy around children, simply because children are often, by nature, a little loud and excitable.
 And some dogs are quite reactive.
 Kids can also unknowingly agitate dogs, whether by running towards them, making unexpected movements, or pulling their tails.Also remember to be careful with toys, especially stuffed animals.
 Fido may be very interested in a child’s plushie, or vice versa.
 That could definitely set the stage for an unfriendly tug of war.

 Don’t Provoke Fido